 How did the BTG experience affect your perspective on your career?

-OTHER discussion points:
+OTHER optional discussion points:

 How has your understanding of community or community health been affected by your experience/knowledge gained in BTG?
 If so, in what ways?

 How has your perception of inter-professional teamwork been affected by your experience with BTG, if at all?